gboehl/dynare/doc/manual/source/the-model-file.rst

     value.
 Conversely, ``@#ifndef`` will evaluate to true if the MACRO_VARIABLE has not yet been defined.

-    Note that if a double appears as the result of the MACRO_EXPRESSION, it will be interpreted as a boolean; a value of ``0`` is interpreted as ``false``, otherwise it is interpreted as ``true``.
-Further note that because of the imprecision of doubles, extra care must be taken when testing them in the MACRO_EXPRESSION.
+    Note that if a real appears as the result of the MACRO_EXPRESSION, it will be interpreted as a boolean; a value of ``0`` is interpreted as ``false``, otherwise it is interpreted as ``true``.
+Further note that because of the imprecision of reals, extra care must be taken when testing them in the MACRO_EXPRESSION.
 For example, ``exp(log(5)) == 5`` will evaluate to ``false``.
-Hence, when comparing double values, you should generally use a zero tolerance around the value desired, e.g. ``exp(log(5)) > 5-1e-14 && exp(log(5)) < 5+1e-14``
+Hence, when comparing real values, you should generally use a zero tolerance around the value desired, e.g. ``exp(log(5)) > 5-1e-14 && exp(log(5)) < 5+1e-14``